m-charchit/Stackover-Flow-Clone/README.md

 'sqlite:///test.db'
 ```

 <br>3.
 Start the app using `python app.py` The app will start on `localhost:5000`.
 You can change it on app.py.
-Visit this link to see the website [localhost:5000](localhost:5000)
+Visit this [link](http://localhost:5000) to see the website

 Note - The app is still under development.
 So you may see some bugs.
 ## Contributing